Haleem-DEV/renpy.pre/preposal (1).md

 # Preproposal

 ## What idea(s) do you have for your final project?
-I plan to make a visual novel about a boy and his life.
+I plan to make a horror visual novel about a sad boy TODO
-TODO

 ## If you plan to collaborate with one or two classmates, what are their names?